 2. Your City/State You’re Traveling in

-Almost every city OR state has a Facebook group for travel nurses!
-At the time of writing, I’m in Seattle, so I immediately joined the Seattle Travel Nurses Facebook group.
-With a bit of research, you can find a group in whatever city you’re in too.
-Just go to your search bar and type in your city + travel nurse.
+Almost every city and/or state has a Facebook group for travel nurses.
+I’ve joined groups in both Seattle and San Francisco by simply typing in “city name + travel nurse”.
 I like these groups because they are specific to where you’ll be.
 You can meet other travelers, ask questions about housing, find out what’s going on in your area.
 It’s a one-stop-shop for learning and meeting new friends!

 Just getting into travel nursing and worried about making friends?
 See my tips for making friends as a travel nurse!

 The Travel Nurse Housing group by the Gypsy Nurse is an incredibly useful group to be a part of in terms of housing!
 I’ve found multiple places to live in this group (both good and bad), and find that it’s a good resource to check out how much others pay in your area, and find roommates!
 Before I ask a question in the group, I always use the search bar and type “Boston” (for example) to read what others are saying about housing in Boston.
 I then tend to reach out from there!

 By the name of the group, I’m sure you can guess – another useful place where you can find housing.
-For me, finding housing is the most difficult part of travel nursing, so I utilize as many Facebook groups as possible.
+For me, finding housing is the most difficult part of travel nursing so I try to utilize as many Facebook groups as possible.